olousgap/Linear-translation-stage/README.md

 # Linear-translation-stage
-Matlab driver for Micro controle IT6DCA linear translation stage
+Driver for Micro controle IT6DCA linear translation stage in Matlab and C